edertone/TurboDepot/README.md

 // Connect to a depot instance configured with the name 'my_depot'
 $dpm = new DepotManager($pathToSetup, 'my_depot');

-// Write something to your log files
+// Write something to two different log files
 $dpm->getLogsManager()->write('this is a log line', 'logfile.txt');
 $dpm->getLogsManager()->write('this is another log line', 'logfile2.txt');